 I actually got a kick out of the machinery.
 These pics are from June 28th to July 7th.

-Picture on July 29th that shows alot of work at the fork up the street.
+Work at the fork up the street.

 Economic Impact